SangitaDeka-rt24/SangitaDeka-rt24/README.md

 ### Aspiring Data Analyst | Data Enthusiast | Lifelong Learner

 🔍 I am an aspiring Data Analyst with a keen interest in transforming data into actionable insights.
-Based in [Your Location], I am dedicated to honing my analytical skills and applying them to real-world challenges.
+Based in India, I am dedicated to honing my analytical skills and applying them to real-world challenges.

 ---